Bookbinders' and Machine Rulers' Consolidated Union

 The Bookbinders and Machine Rulers' Consolidated Union (B&MRCU) was a trade union representing people involved in the manufacturing of books in the United Kingdom.

-The union was founded on 19 October 1835 in Manchester as the Bookbinders' Consolidated Relief Fund, with the principle aim of funding journeymen bookbinders to travel to other cities to find work, although it did also hope to improve the working conditions of bookbinders.
+The union was founded on 19 October 1835 in Manchester as the Bookbinders' Consolidated Relief Fund, with the principal aim of funding journeymen bookbinders to travel to other cities to find work, although it did also hope to improve the working conditions of bookbinders.
 It brought together local organisations around the UK, but it did not include the larger unions based in London and Edinburgh.
 Individuals could also join the union, but had to pay one guinea as an entrance fee.

 In June 1836, the first chief secretary of the union, James Winkworth, claimed to have lost money provided to him to pay a printers' bill.
 The union's central committee believed that he had embezzled the money, and removed him from office.
 Four years later, Thomas Dunning persuaded the union to reorganise as the Bookbinders' Consolidated Union, a more centralised body, while he merged the various London unions to form the London Consolidated Lodge of Journeymen Bookbinders.
 The plan was for the London union to merge into the national union, and take over its leadership, but it was found to be in a weak financial position, and the national union decided to remain separate.
 The national union itself began struggling, and nearly collapsed in 1842, leading the headquarters of the union to move to the stronger branch in Dublin the following year.

 Henry Searson became the chief secretary of the union in 1843, but after his wife died, he struggled to keep up with the work, and in 1847 a vote moved the headquarters of the union again, on this occasion to Liverpool.
 The union had grown significantly to 39 branches, and in 1854 an unemployment benefit for members was introduced.
 By 1855, the Liverpool branch was itself suffering from internal disputes, and the headquarters of the union were moved to Oxford.
 The union opened its first branch in London in 1857, directly competing with the London Consolidated Lodge.
 The headquarters moved to Manchester in 1858, by which time finances were again weak, as the unemployment benefit had been unexpectedly costly.